 SEC Regulation and the Pattern Day Trader Rule

 The pattern day trader (PDT) rule defines a day trader as someone who makes more than four trades within a five-day trading period.
-The rule requires the trader to maintain an account balance of at least $25,000.
-Keep in mind some brokers have their own requirements that exceed this industry standard.
+The rule requires a maintained account balance of at least $25,000.
+Some brokers have requirements that exceed this industry standard.

-You can still trade with a smaller account, you just can’t trade as often.
-But that’s good because it makes you do more research and be more careful about each trade you make.
-It will help you develop better habits and self-discipline.
+You can still trade with a smaller account — you just can’t trade as often.
+That’s good.
+It forces you to do more research and be more careful about every trade.
+It can help you develop better habits and self-discipline.

-Key Tips on How to Become a Successful Day Trader
+Key Tips on How I Became a Successful Day Trader

-When I first started trading I didn’t have enough money in my account to let losses run.
-Little did I know how important that was for my success.
+When I first started trading, I didn’t have enough money in my account to let losses run.
+So I didn’t know how important it is.
 I had no choice but to cut my losses fast.
-It became a habit to cut losses.
-There were only a couple of times when I broke my own rule and I paid dearly, so it was ingrained.
-Until I got cocky, that is …

-Instead, I let my ego get in the way.
-I got impatient.
-I had one three-month run where I lost over $100,000 each month.
-Not because I followed my plan — because I went against my own rule to cut losses fast.
+My losses from 2003 and 2004 I mentioned earlier?
+They happened because I tried to force trades.
+I ignored my own rules and let my ego get in the way.
+Impatience got the better of me.
+I had a three-month run where I lost over $100,000 each month.
+All because I went against my own rule to cut losses fast.

 Since I started teaching, every year I take one of my accounts and bring the balance down to $12,000.
-To help my students, I go back to the beginning and trade my way up in that account.
-I do this for two reasons: First, it forces me to think like a beginning trader in regards to the PDT rule.
-Second, it forces me to make smaller trades and be more careful.
+I do this for a few reasons: It forces me to think like a beginning trader in terms of the PDT rule.
+And it forces me to make smaller trades and be more careful.

 Don’t use leverage.
 Ever.
 I hope you heed this advice.

-There are times when you’ll use a margin account.
-Specifically for short-selling.
+There may be times when you’ll use a margin account.
+Specifically for short selling.
 Using a margin account for short selling doesn’t have to involve leverage.
-You can learn how to do this with my Pennystocking Silver lessons.
+You can learn how by signing up for Pennystocking Silver and watching every lesson.

 Keep studying.
-Learn from your winning trades and learn from your losing trades.
-Apply what you learn and don’t let your ego get in the way!
+Learn from your winning trades and — maybe more importantly — from your losing trades.

-Day trading penny stocks is not a get-rich-quick scheme.
-There are other so-called gurus out there who want you to believe you can get rich quick.
+Day trading penny stocks is not a way to get rich quick.
+Beware of so-called gurus out there who tell you otherwise.
 Or that once you know a play you’ve got it for life.
-That’s bullshit.
+That’s BS.

 You have to keep learning.
 Did you know that the word guru means to bring from darkness into light?
-Even though I don’t like to call myself a guru I want to bring you from lack of knowledge into the light of knowledge.
+I don’t like to call myself a guru.
+But I do want to bring you from lack of knowledge into the light of knowledge.
 Never.
 Stop.
 Learning.

 Join My Trading Challenge

-There’s a ton of crap out there on the internet.
+There’s a ton of crap on the internet.
 There are over five million hits for ‘how to become a day trader with $100.’

-You can spend hours lost on a ‘how to become a day trader’ Reddit thread.
-You’ll find so much information that it’s almost impossible to decipher real from fake.
+You can spend hours lost on ‘how to become a day trader’ threads.
+You’ll find so much information, it’s almost impossible to decipher real from fake.

-I want students in my Trading Challenge to avoid the boneheaded mistakes I made along the way.
+I want students in my Trading Challenge to avoid the BIG mistakes I made along the way.

-Want to join a community of humble badasses on their way to freedom and the laptop lifestyle?** Apply to join the Trading Challenge today.
+Want to join a community of incredible traders and become a self-sufficient trader?
+Apply to the Trading Challenge today.
 I look forward to seeing you there.

-The Bottom Line About How to Become a Day Trader
+How to Become a Day Trader: The Bottom Line

-What does it take to be a day trader?
-Now you’re more informed.
-Go back and read this post again and then bookmark it.
-Also, check out the links I shared in this post to get more information on those specific terms, concepts, and related topics.
-Believe it or not, this blog actually isn’t about me — it’s about you and your future.
+Also, check out the links I share in this post to get more information on specific terms, concepts, and topics.
+Believe it or not, this blog isn’t about me — it’s about you and your future.

-The life of a day trader can be pretty damn good, but you have to get an education.
+The life of a day trader can be great, but you must start with your education.
 Learn to manage your risk, master the patterns, and set yourself up with some rules.